 - Record limit per integrated sync source - 10,000 records maximum

-Syncing is a one-way process to get information from a source table in a base to a destination table in a base.
-This means that in the destination base you cannot:
+Syncing is one-way process to get information from a source table in a base to a destination table in a base, unless the option to edit records has been enabled in both the source and the destination sync.
+For one-way syncs, this means that in the destination base you cannot:

 - Add or delete records in the synced table